aparcekarl/Subdomain-Takeover/README.md

 #Oooopppppss!!!
 Wrong Site
-Quora team Needs to Fix this
+Pinterest team Needs to Fix this